danbev/learning-v8/README.md

 Just to recap before I loose track of what is going on...We have math.tq, which is the torque source file.
-This is parsed by the torque compiler/parser and it will generate c++ headers and source files, one of which will be a CodeStubAssembler class for out MathI42 function.
+This is parsed by the torque compiler/parser and it will generate c++ headers and source files, one of which will be a CodeStubAssembler class for our MathI42 function.
 It will also generate the "torque-generated/builtin-definitions-tq.h.
-After this has happend the sources need to be compiled into object files.
-After that if a snapshot is configured to be created, mksnapshot will create a new Isolate and in that process the MathIs42 builin will get added.
+After this has happened the sources need to be compiled into object files.
+After that if a snapshot is configured to be created, mksnapshot will create a new Isolate and in that process the MathIs42 builtin will get added.
 Then a context will be created and saved.
 The snapshot can then be deserialized into an Isoalte as some later point.